-Consult the Nomenclature diagram for proper order of assembly; note that the power buffer is installed on the magazine tube before the barrel, and that the fore end insert is installed after the fore end is in place.
+Consult the Nomenclature diagram for proper order of assembly; ensure the barrel retaining ring is installed with the grooved side against the top of the gas cylinder, and that the fore end insert is installed with the fore end.
 Firmly tighten the magazine cap without using excessive force, which may damage the fore end.